MechTechnology/SmartStitch/README.md

 2 => User Customized width, where the user specifies the width they want, that is the Custom Width parameter.
 (Please just use waifu2x for upscaling raws, do not use this mode for it.)

-*Default: 0* --- *Value Range: 0-2* --- *Console Parameter Name: width_enforce_type*
+*Default: 0* --- *Value Range: 0-2* --- *Console Parameter Name: --width_enforce_type, -w*
-*Default: 720* --- *Console Parameter Name: custom_width*
+*Default: 720* --- *Console Parameter Name: --custom_width, -cw*

 ### Ignorable Border Pixels [2.0+]
-This is essentially the value of border pixels that you want the program to ignore when doing its object detection.
+This gives the option to ignore pixels on the border of the image when checking for bubbles/sfw/whatever.
 Why you might ask, Borders do not make the detection algorithm happy, so in some cases you want it to start its detection only inside said border, be careful to what value you want it to be since if it's larger that image it will case the program to crash/stop its operation.

-*Default: 0* --- *Console Parameter Name: ignorable_pixels*
+*Default: 0* --- *Console Parameter Name: --ignorable_pixels, -ip*

 ### Scan Line Step [2.0+]
 This is the step at which the program moves if it find the line it's on to be unsuitable to be sliced, meaning when it move on to the next line, it moves up/down X number of pixels to a new line, then it begins its scan algorithm once again.
 This X number of pixels is the scan line step.
 Smaller steps should give better results but larger ones do save computational power.

-*Default: 5* --- *Value Range: 1-20* --- *Console Parameter Name: scan_line_step*
+*Default: 5* --- *Value Range: 1-20* --- *Console Parameter Name: --scan_line_step, -sl*

 ### Visualization of Ignorable Border Pixels and Scan Line Step
 Red being the area ignored because of the Ignorable Border Pixels, and the blue lines would be the lines that application test for where it can slice (This example does not the default values for those parameters)